NuclearPowered/docs.reactor.gg/docs/basic/launch_more_resources.md

 ## Where to go from here

 Explore the Among Us modding resources, covering everything from Harmony patching, to useful classes in Among Us.
+At the very least, you should look at the [BepInEx guide](bepinex_guide) and the [Harmony guide](bepinex_guide), to obtain a basic understanding of how they work.
 You can also learn about Reactor framework's internals, in the [Advanced Docs](/docs/advanced).